 Special requirements and conditions included in certain visa categories can affect when you should apply.

-For example, a Tier 2 (General) visa extension must be applied for within 3 months of your new CoS being assigned, or 60 days before any current leave expires, whichever is sooner.
-As a Tier 2 (General) visa holder you also cannot apply to extend your leave more than 3 months before the start date on your new CoS, which is the day after your current leave expires.
+For example, a Skilled Worker visa extension must be applied for within 3 months of your new CoS being assigned, or 60 days before any current leave expires, whichever is sooner.
+You also cannot apply to extend your leave more than 3 months before the start date on your new CoS, which is the day after your current leave expires.

 When you are applying for any visa change, whether it is an extension within the same visa category or switching to a different route, it’s always best to prepare well in advance.
 In this way, you will be ready to submit your application at the right time, and without any unnecessary added complications.